huggingface/blog/boost-wav2vec2-with-n-gram.md

 As can be seen in Appendix C of the [official paper](https://arxiv.org/abs/2006.11477), Wav2Vec2 gives impressive downstream performances on LibriSpeech without using a language model at all.
-However, from this table, it also becomes clear that using Wav2Vec2 in combination with a language model can yield a significant improvement, especially when the model was trained on only 10 minutes of transcribed audio.
+However, from the appendix, it also becomes clear that using Wav2Vec2 in combination with a language model can yield a significant improvement, especially when the model was trained on only 10 minutes of transcribed audio.